-2018 Ohio Basic Economic Course Date Announced
+2019 Ohio Basic Economic Development Course Date Announced

-The Save the date for the 2018 Ohio Basic Economic Development Course!
 The Ohio Basic Economic Development Course is an intensive training experience for economic development practitioners, community leaders, local government officials and others committed to building healthy economies for their communities.

 The course meets for four days; April 2-5, 2019.
 The location chosen for the 2019 course is The Grand Event Center at Grandview Yard, 820 Goodale Blvd., Grandview Heights, OH 43212.